Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Performance Results

 \subsection{Overall Trends Across Horizons}

 Tables~\ref{tab:performance3} summarize results for $T_s=3$~s.
 Moving from $T_p=1$~s to $T_p=2$~s generally improves F1 for most models, indicating that a slightly longer horizon exposes more pre-failure cues without overly diluting short-term dynamics.
 While gains from $T_p=2$~s to $T_p=3$~s are modest for several baselines, TimesNet benefits from the longer horizon and reaches its peak performance at $T_s=3$~s and $T_p=3$~s.
 Hence, $T_p=2$~s remains a favorable operating point for low-latency prediction (e.g., with CNN), whereas $T_p=3$~s can yield the highest overall reliability with TimesNet under sufficient context.
-Moreover, all evaluated models demonstrated excellent discriminative performance, with AUC values exceeding 0.95, suggesting highly accurate prediction of events.
+Moreover, all evaluated models achieved AUC values exceeding 0.95, indicating strong ranking capability, although such ROC-oriented metrics should be interpreted together with PR-AUC and alarm-centric measures under severe class imbalance.